btwiusegentoo/nixconfig/README.md

 <br>
 <h1 align="center">NixOS config files</h1>

-note: this repo is a personally backup.<br>
+note: this repo is a personally backup. and my system is still work in progress.<br>
 I try to install packages/manage config files declarative using <code>configuration.nix</code> and <code>home.nix</code> as much as possible.<br>
-I use vim's folding to make readable.<br>
+I personally use vim's folding(marker) to make config files readable.<br>
 I don't recommend installing this config, but you can clone inside <code>$HOME/mygit/</code> and symlink.
+Don't forget that nixpkgs directory goes inside <code>$HOME/.config/</code><br>
-If you are new to nixos, maybe you can get idea how to install neovim plugins and haskell packages,python packages from this config.
+If you are new to nixos, maybe you can get idea how to install neovim plugins and fish plugins,haskell packages,python packages from this config.